Nonlinear electromagnetic fields in strictly stationary spacetimes: Discussion

 \section{Discussion}

-We have proved that, up to exotic stealth solutions, NLE theories on a simply connected four dimensional spacetimes do not admit globally regular, stationary solitonic solutions.
-These results admit only partial generalizations in the presence of the charged matter and in higher dimensional theories.
-Limitations in both directions do not come as a surprise, due to known solutions with charged bosonic stars and increase of number of electromagnetic degrees of freedom with number of spacetime dimensions.
+We have proved that, up to exotic stealth solutions, NLE theories on simply connected four-dimensional spacetimes do not admit globally regular, stationary solitonic solutions.
+These results admit only partial generalizations in the presence of the charged matter and in higher-dimensional theories.
+Limitations in both directions do not come as a surprise, due to known solutions with charged bosonic stars and an increased number of electromagnetic degrees of freedom with the number of spacetime dimensions.

-Remaining open questions may be grouped as follows:
+The remaining open questions may be grouped as follows:

 \begin{enumerate} \item Are conclusions altered if the spacetime manifold $\MM$ is not simply connected?